Monday, April 29, 2024

 Ok, enough of my rambles.
 Time for some glamour shots of my Bearforce figures, which I'll be using to proxy the New California Republic.
 The majority of the figures are multi-piece, so there is the ability to do some part swapping if you are so inclined.
 They also come with printed bases, which is a nice bonus.

 32mm post-apocalypse miniatures from Vermillion and TennageWastelandUS that are compatible with Fallout Warfare Wasteland.
-Bear Force as New California Republic (NCR) proxies
+Bear Force as New California Republic (NCR) alternative proxies

 The design of the first figures is a bit of a mashup of the NCR Ranger and Recon trooper styles.
 I'm going to classify them as Recon for my purposes.